 Seriously, all you need is the ability to turn your computer on and to connect online.

 The learning process is fun and many digiscrappers have gone on to develop lasting friendships with other scrappers that they first met online.

 I am working on pulling together a history of Digital Scrapbooking to document the evolution of this fabulous hobby.
 However, in the meantime, if you are interested in learning more about the history of traditional paper scrapbooking please take a look at the entry about Scrapbooking on Wikipedia and this brilliant article published on Scrapbook.com.

-Do you like the look of the composition of the layout featured on this page?
+As an aside question: Do you like the look of the base composition of the layout featured on this page?

 Awesome!
 You can download the scrapSNAP for it here … for free!

-So if you are a seasoned Digiscrapper and would like to share your recollection of how you started, where you used to / currently hangout online, what stores and designers you used to / currently frequent, support and follow and anything else about digital scrapbooking that you’d like to share please leave a comment below or connect via the Contact page.
+Having said all that, this is but a brief explanation of what Digital Scrapbooking is and a lot of it comes directly from my personal experience.
+So if you are a seasoned Digiscrapper and would like to share your recollection of how you started, where you used to / currently hangout online, what stores and designers you used to and/or currently frequent, support and follow and anything else about digital scrapbooking that you’d like to share please leave a comment below or connect via the Contact page.